palaa159/Docs/OpenBCI Software/03-OpenBCI_Wifi_Server.md

 ### Send `/command` http requests for control

 Refer to [http server description](https://app.swaggerhub.com/apis/pushtheworld/openbci-wifi-server/1.0.0) swagger.io page as the single source of truth in regards to the OpenBCI Wifi Server.
+To change the sample rate of the Cyton, please use the `~` command as defined in the Cyton SDK docs.

 ### Send `/latency` http requests for tuning